 After years of adding Halloween events to my monthly events roundups, it’s time to just give Halloween its own post.
 Here’s a list of events celebrating Halloween in Omaha including Halloween movies, trunk or treats and free activities involving all-things-pumpkin.
-If you’re looking for things to do that gets you into the mood for Halloween, this your list.
+The season has started earlier and earlier each year, and in 2022, I have added Halloween events that are in September.

 Omaha traditions: Halloween and fall activities

 I’ve got a few family traditions for Halloween.
 Top on that list is “Go to the pumpkin patch.”
 If you don’t have any traditions, here are a few things to do in Omaha this time of year.

 - Visit a pumpkin patch.
 Here’s a list of more than 15 pumpkin patches near Omaha.